Huiziwang/Huiziwang.github.io/README.md

 - Role: Served as the lead statistician for an interdisciplinary research team including professors and students from Oklahoma State University and the University of California, Riverside that was funded by USDA.

-- Responsibilities: Algorithm Development; Data Generation; Data Curation; Statistical Analysis and Validation; E-probe Design; E-probe Validation; Mentoring Student; Weekly Meeting.
+- Responsibilities: Algorithm Development; Data Generation; Data Curation; Statistical Analysis and Validation; E-probe Design; E-probe Validation; Mentored Student; Weekly Meeting.

 ### Teaching Experience: